 — You may have to deal with long wait times and check-out lines.
 One tip to avoid those long lines is to get to the store/boutique right when they open.

 Overall, I much prefer shopping consignment then venturing into a mall on any given day.
-If you’d like, you can visit my Poshmark closet for women by clicking here and my kid’s closet by clicking here.
+If you’d like, you can visit my Poshmark closet for women by clicking here.